 Toyota Motor Corporation’s operations management (OM) covers the 10 decisions for effective and efficient operations.
-With the global scale of its automobile business and facilities around the world, Toyota uses a wide set of strategies for the 10 decisions of operations management, integrating local and regional automotive market conditions, including the trends examined in the PESTLE analysis (PESTEL analysis) of Toyota.
-The automaker is an example of successful operations management at a global scale.
+With the global scale of its automobile business and facilities around the world, the company uses a wide set of strategies for the 10 decisions of operations management, while integrating local and regional automotive market conditions, including the trends examined in the PESTLE analysis (PESTEL analysis) of Toyota.
+The automaker is an example of successful operations management on a global scale.
 These 10 decisions indicate the different areas of the business that require strategic approaches.
-Toyota also succeeds in emphasizing productivity in all of the 10 decisions of operations management.
+Toyota also succeeds in emphasizing productivity in all the 10 decisions of operations management.

 Toyota’s approaches for the 10 strategic decisions of operations management show the importance of coordinated efforts for ensuring streamlined operations and high productivity in international business.
 Successful operations management leads to high productivity, which supports competitive advantages over other automakers, such as Ford, General Motors, Tesla, and Hyundai.
 Nonetheless, these competitors continuously enhance their operations and create challenges to Toyota’s competitive advantages.

 Toyota’s Operations Management, 10 Critical Decision Areas